Best Gay Bars & Clubs in Orlando (2026)

 4. District Dive

-4901 E Colonial Dr, Milk District · Dive bar · The neighborhood pre-game spot
+2401 E South St, Milk District · Dive bar · The neighborhood pre-game spot

 District Dive is exactly what the name promises — a casual LGBTQ+ dive bar in the Milk District with darts, pool tables, and neighborhood energy.
-This is where the night starts before heading to Southern Nights, or where you end up when you want something lower-key.
+It sits in the same Bumby/South Street complex as Southern Nights and Stiffy's, which makes it the natural place to start the night, or where you end up when you want something lower-key.
 Periodic drag shows add some sparkle to the dive bar vibe, and the crowd is friendly and unpretentious.

 Pro Tip